DistributedCollective/sovryn-dapp/README.md

 ### Which Branch?

 The `develop` branch acts as a testnet containing the latest changes.
-The `main` branch is production branch for the **app.sovryn.com**.
+The `main` branch is production branch for the site hosted at **sovryn.app**.
 Depending on your feature you are contributing with, select the proper branch as a starting point.
 Most of the time, it will be the `develop` branch unless you provide hotfixes or features that should be released before other features - then it can be `main`.
 By doing so, we merge all features to `develop` and then `develop` to `main` to make one big release batch, after full testing and review.

 **All** bug fixes should be sent to the latest stable `main` branch.
 Bug fixes should never be sent to the development branch unless they fix features that exist only in the upcoming release.